cromega08/calcylator/README.md

 **_Notes:_**

 * You need to have installed python in your computer.
-* Calcylator doesn't resolve ecuations.
+* Calcylator doesn't resolve algebraic operations.
 * The absolute option "**~a**" just it's aplicated for the output, doesn't mean you can write as input somethin like:

     ```bash